CDRT/mk_docs/docs/ref/bios/settings/thinkstation/harddiskpass.md

 - hibernate
 - restart

+!!! info ""
-?> When `no` is selected, HDP is still required when the hard disk is attached to a different system.
+    When `no` is selected, HDP is still required when the hard disk is attached to a different system.

 Options: